Articles in this section

 When contacting the payer, provide them:

-• The member ID of the client
+• The client’s member ID

 • The date(s) of service